agc93/project-sicario/docs/content/en/walkthrough/example.md

 weight: 22
 ---

-So now you've seen one basic example, but just to expand on that, here's another very simple Sicario patch to _unlock all currently locked modifiers_:
+So now you've seen one basic example, but just to expand on that, here's another very simple {{< shortName >}} patch to _unlock all currently locked modifiers_:

 ```json
 {